dbass-twist/SEIR-10-26-20/work/w07a/d5/03-control-flow-lab.md

 # exercise-03 Calculate Dog Years

 # Write the code that:
-# 1. Prompts the user to enter a dog's age in human years like this:
+# 1. Prompts the user to enter a dog's age like this:
-#      Input a dog's age in human years:
+#      Input a dog's age:
 # 2. Calculates the equivalent dog years, where:
 #      - The first two years count as 10 years each
 #      - Any remaining years count as 7 years each